-This vegan cookie dough is the perfect recipe to whip up when you’re craving something sweet!
-It’s healthy and has three flavors options so you never get bored.
-It’s gluten free and can be made paleo.
+This vegan healthy cookie dough is the perfect recipe to whip up when you’re craving something sweet!
+It’s made with just a few simple ingredients, refined sugar free and even paleo.

-My chickpea cookie dough has been such an unexpected hit, I felt like I owed it to you to share more vegan cookie dough recipes!
+My chickpea cookie dough has been such an unexpected hit, I felt like I owed it to you to share more healthy cookie dough recipes!

 Technically most vegan cookie dough is edible because it doesn’t contain eggs, but it has to contain special heat treated flour, which isn’t gluten free.

 For this recipe, I opted for a mix of almond and coconut flours since those are such common ones in any gluten free kitchen, but this recipe is very forgiving and there are ways to make it with just one or the other if that’s all you have.

 Add the butter or coconut oil to a bowl and melt in the microwave.

 Add all remaining ingredients to the bowl except for the chocolate chips and mix well to combine.

 Fold in the chocolate chips.

 Taste and adjust flavors as desired.
 If the dough seems too wet, you can add more oat flour, but it will harden up in the fridge.

 Stick in the fridge for about 20 minutes to harden.
 This will also help the flavors combine really well and help it get nice and creamy as the butter/oil solidifies.